Niraja85/Test-Your-Knowledge-on-Human-Body/README.md

 * In future, an explanation about the correct answer can be added providing more information on the question topic.
 * Scoring can be made more challenging by including negative scoring for incorrect responses.
 * The visual representation can be made more fun and colorful.
+* Every time a player chooses to play the quiz again, new set of questions can be added.

 ## Technologies Used: